tutao/tutanota/packages/tutanota-build-server/README.md

 recommended way of interacting with the build server.

 ### Builders

 The build server makes little assumption about what is built and how.
 The logic to execute the actual build process must be provided by the client in form of a _Builder_.
 Every Builder must have a `build()` function that takes three
 arguments:

 1. Build parameters: An object containing arbitrary data.
 If you need to pass any data from your Makefile to your your builder, you can pass an object to the build server client's `buildWithServer()` method.
 This object will be passed through to the Builder without the build server or other components in the build chain making any assumptions about its content.
 2. Server parameters: Contains the build server's configuration parameters.
 You probably won't need it.
 3. Log method: Log method provided by the build server.
 The builder can use this method to append to the build server's log file.
 If using the whole build toolchain including build server client, any messages passed to the log method will also be printed to `STDOUT` of the client process, i.e. your Makefile.

+In addition to the `build()` function, a _Builder_ can define a `preBuild()` and `postBuild()` function.
+These methods will be called by the _BuildServer_ before/after calling the `build()` function itself.
+Both methods accept a log method (see 3. above) as an argument.